kvakirsanov/docker-telegram-desktop/README.md

 # Telegram Desktop in Docker

 ## Overview
 This project allows running **Telegram Desktop** inside a Docker container to enhance security and isolation.
 It helps protect your system from potential threats by isolating the application while maintaining full functionality.

+Additionally, the project enables running the **latest version** of **Telegram Desktop** on **arm64 hosts** (e.g., Apple Silicon, Raspberry Pi, or ARM-based servers).
+Since [telegram.org](https://telegram.org) does **not** provide native arm64 builds and Debian/Ubuntu repositories often contain **outdated versions**, this project uses **Docker with amd64 emulation** to seamlessly run the newest releases on arm64 systems.

-Tested with Telegram 6.0.2
+Tested with Telegram **6.0.2**

 ---